 Inspired move by Mr Dodd’s mother saved the day

 29 year old Chris Dodd is a skilled tattoo artist and a graduate of Poole Grammar School in Dorset.
 On hearing of the misfortune her son had experienced while traveling in Asia, his mother Fiona Dodd had the inspiration and initiative to set up a crowdfunding page through GoFundme on March 1st, days after his incarceration.
 There followed appeals on behalf of her son and a range of activities over the coming weeks even including a golf outing a local gold club.
 There is no doubt that the funding generated by the appeal helped the young man from Dorset possibly avoid an unspeakable, longer prison sentence in a Thai prison.
 The actions of the UK man’s family are both impressive and understandable.
-They have consistently credited the funding raised through crowd funding with a successful effort that retrieved the young man from the clutches of prosecution in Thailand and perhaps a stiff prison sentence.
+They have consistently credited the funds raised through crowd sourcing with a successful legal effort that retrieved the young man from the clutches of prosecution in Thailand and perhaps a stiff prison sentence.

 Family ‘blown away’ by support and would have sold the house to bring son home to the UK

-His father and his family said that they were ‘blown away’ by the support they had received but suggested that if Chris had not been released, they would have sold house, no matter what hardship that entailed, to do everything possible for the young man and the son of the family.
+His father and his family said that they were ‘blown away’ by the support they had received but suggested that if Chris had not been released, they would have sold their home, no matter what hardship that entailed, to do everything possible for the young man and the son of the family.
 Again an understandable and admirable response.